wikic/wikic/README.md

 `Plugin` is a `Function`, which receives a `context` (Object) and returns a `context`.
 If a plugin is invoked, `this` in it may point to `wikic`.
 The context returned by a plugin will be passed to next plugin.

-A `context` passed to a plugin is an Object which contains some of the following properties.
+A `context` passed to a plugin is an Object which contains some of the following properties:

 - src: String, absolute path of source
 - dist: String, absolute path of destination